2021mt93693/ace-est-fitness-and-gym/README.md

 ## Building and running the application as a Docker image locally

-1. Clone the repo

-2. Building docker image
+1. Building docker image
 ```
 docker build -t ace-est-fitness-and-gym .
 ```

-3. Running the docker image locally
+2. Running the docker image locally
 ```
 docker run -p 8080:8080 ace-est-fitness-and-gym
 ```

-4. Access the webpage using gollowing url http://127.0.0.1:8080/
+3. Access the webpage using following url http://127.0.0.1:8080/